“A funky little guesthouse with just 6 rooms and a cocktail bar, centrally located in one of the oldest parts of the

 - Satellite TV

-There’s an informal cocktail bar for evening drinks, where traditionalists can sup a classic Margarita or a Hemmingway’s Daiquiri, while the more adventurous might opt for one of the seasonal drinks (a Hazy April with orange spiced white tea, perhaps.
+For evening drinks, the ground-floor Rosalia’s Menagerie cocktail bar is perfect.
+Traditionalists can sup a classic Margarita or a Hemmingway’s Daiquiri, while the more adventurous might opt for one of the seasonal drinks or a house speciality - a Hazy April with orange spiced white tea, perhaps.
 The bar is open to the public seven days a week from 6pm - hotel guests can reserve a seat for the evening as there are less than 30 exclusive spots guaranteed to get snapped up quickly.

 - Coffee / tea making